rombrew/phobia/README.md

 * Adjustable limits:
 	* Phase current with adjustable derate on PCB overheat.
-	* Motor voltage appied from VSI.
+	* Motor voltage applied from VSI.
 	* Battery current (power) consumption and regeneration.
 	* DC link overvoltage and undervoltage.
 	* Maximal speed and acceleration (as part of speed control loop).